bafflerbach/test_software_carpentry/_episodes/03-MASTMLbasics.md

 - "Students compare error metrics from K-fold cross validation using different numbers of folds and assess the effects on reported error metrics."

 keypoints:
-- "MAST-ML is a machine learning workflow package that enables rapid iteration of model building and analysis"
+- "MAST-ML is a machine learning workflow package that enables rapid iteration of model building and analysis due to the ability to customize each of the key steps in a machine learning workflow."
 - "With the notebook we've provided MAST-ML can be installed on Google Colab"
 - "In this activity users have run one example workflow with one set of choices at each step.
 Users can then change each step to explore other workflow versions and choices."
 ---